-HDR Photography is not a new photography technique.
-The idea of layering multiple images together for detail has been used for decades.
+HDR Photography not a new photography technique.
+The idea of layering multiple images together to bring out more detail has been used for decades by photographers.

-But with the abundance of helpful technology, there is no excuse for us not to use it.
-Although it’s vital to understand when to use it, or not!
+But with the abundance of helpful technology there is no excuse not for us not to use it.
+Although it’s vital to understand when to use it, and not!

 HDR stands for High Dynamic Range.
 Simply put, our eyes can see more than a single shot from your camera.
-We see about 11 F/stops of light.
+We see at least 11 F/stops of light continuously.

-A camera can see about 3 F/stops of light at one moment.
-This means HDR photography will require you to take multiple photos of a scene, all at different apertures (exposures) to capture the amount of detail that you were naturally seeing.
+A camera can only ‘see’ 1 F/stop of light in a single exposure, without the aid of HDR.
+This means HDR photography will require you to take multiple photos of a scene, all at different apertures to capture the amount of detail that you were naturally seeing.

-The highly detailed and texture-rich effect that HDR photography gives can sometimes get overused and abused which results in poor quality photos looking over-sharpened and hyper-realistic (i.e. fake).
+The highly detailed and texture-rich effect that HDR photography gives can sometime get overused and abused which results in poor quality photos looking over sharpened and hyper-realistic (i.e. fake).
 There are certain times to use and stay away from HDR photography.

-With animals, you can be less concerned, but still, use it with caution.
-Their fur is meant to look soft and layered, not coarse and sharp.
+With animals, you can be less concerned, but still use it with caution.
+Fur is meant to look soft and layered, not coarse and sharp.